LuncyBloont/Mobile-device-fast-transfer/README.md

 * Clone the repository.
 * Change dir into the repository.
 * Run `$ python server.py` in project folder.
 * Scan the QR code in your PC screen.
-(The mobile device network should be in same WiFi with the PC)
+(The mobile device network should be in same WLAN with the PC)

 `-v` is used to run a terminal only server: `$ python server.py -v`.